Losar

-The variation of the festival in Nepal is called Lhochhar and is observed about eight weeks earlier than the Tibetan Losar.
+The variation of the festival in Nepal is called Sonam Lhosar and is observed about eight weeks earlier than the Tibetan Losar.

 History

 Losar predates the arrival of Buddhism in Tibet and has its roots in a winter incense-burning custom of the Bon religion.
+Tibetan new year is counted by the current year added to 127 BCE the year of the founding of the Yarlung dynasty.
 During the reign of the ninth Tibetan king, Pude Gungyal (317-398), it is said that this custom merged with a harvest festival to form the annual Losar festival.

 The 14th Dalai Lama (1998: p.
 233) frames the importance of consulting the Nechung Oracle for Losar:

 Tenzin Wangyal (2002: p.xvii) frames his experience of Tibetan cultural practice of Losar in relation to elemental celebrations and offerings to Nāga (Tibetan: Klu):